noah-mclain/gen-text-ai/PAPERSPACE.md

 ## Troubleshooting

-1. **Authentication Issues**: If you encounter authentication problems, delete the `token.pickle` file and run the authentication process again.
+1. **Authentication Issues**: If you encounter authentication problems, delete the `token.pickle` file and run the authentication process again with the `--headless` flag.

 2. **Rate Limits**: Google Drive API has rate limits.
 If you hit them, the pipeline will automatically handle retries, but you may need to wait or split your work into smaller batches.